Quobba Point Snorkeling

 The 16th most popular snorkel dive spot in Western Australia.

-North of Perth and southwest of Coral Bay, the snorkeling at Purdy Point is known for amazing coral bombies.
-The Purdy Point snorkeling dive site is within the boundaries of the Ningaloo Marine Park.
+North of Perth and southwest of Coral Bay, the snorkeling at Quobba Point is known for amazing coral bombies.
+The Quobba Point snorkeling dive site is within the boundaries of the Ningaloo Marine Park.